youssefboulmarouf/ecdsa-node/readme.md

 ### Notes:

-#### Keys & Addresses:
+#### Wallet Address Generator:
-The new default wallet addresses used are the last 20 bytes of keccak hash of the public key generated from random private keys.
+This project includes a script to generate Ethereum wallet addresses using the keccak hash of the public key generated from random private keys.
+The script is named `generate.js` and is located in the `server/scripts` folder.

-For more wallet addresses please use the script `server/scripts/generate.js`.
+The script generates wallet addresses by following these steps:

+1. Generate a random private key.
+1. Derive the public key from the private key.
+1. Compute the keccak hash of the public key.
+1. Use the last 20 bytes of the keccak hash as the wallet address.

+The script doesn't require any parameters.
+Simply run the script using Node.js to generate a new wallet address.
 The output of the script is as follow:

 ```shell
 $ node ./server/scripts/generate.js